alukosdev/ccsp/index.md

 ---

 :::banner
-This is a community derived and maintained project and we intend on keeping it that way.
-If you are interested in contributing to the project, please consider [donating](https://www.paypal.com/donate/?business=EEFDLRY7AJ8KN&no_recurring=0&currency_code=USD){ target="_blank" }. ❤️
+This project was created, is maintained, and continues to be updated by one individual.
+If you are interested in contributing, please consider [donating](https://www.paypal.com/donate/?business=EEFDLRY7AJ8KN&no_recurring=0&currency_code=USD){ target="_blank" }. ❤️
 :::

 !!!warning
-We are actively updating these notes to reflect the latest exam revision released on August 1st, 2022.
+I am actively updating these notes to reflect the latest exam revision released on August 1st, 2022.
 The content on these pages will change dynamically as these updates occur.
-Additionally, we are working to migrate references and sources to their individual pages rather than a centralized page.
+Additionally, I am working to migrate references and sources to their individual pages rather than a centralized page.
 For this reason, some sources may not be properly cited.
-We appreciate your patience and understanding as we work to apply these updates.
+I appreciate your patience and understanding as I work to apply these updates.
 !!!

 # Welcome

 ## Purpose

-These notes were created for the sole purpose of aggregating accurate information from reliable sources to facilitate studying for the (ISC)² Certified Cloud Security Professional (CCSP) exam and have been shared publicly with the community.
+These notes were created to aggregate accurate information from reliable sources to facilitate studying for the (ISC)² Certified Cloud Security Professional (CCSP) exam.
+While these notes were originally intended for personal use, they have been shared publicly to help the community study for and pass the CCSP.

 ## Credit